 17. Discover News Ways to Learn

-Trying new methods of studying can help you find what really works for you.
+Trying new study methods can help you find what really works for you.
 Use technology to your advantage by watching educational TED Talks or downloading useful dictionary apps for example.
-Read more about the benefits of using technology to study.
+Read more about the benefits of learning how to study for exams with technology .

 18. Use Scents or Gum to Jog Your Memory

-This may seem a bit random but spraying an unfamiliar scent while you’re studying can help jog your memory when you spray it again just before an exam.
+This may seem a bit random but spraying an unfamiliar scent while you’re studying is one of the study methods that can help jog your memory when you spray it again just before an exam.
 Chewing a strange kind of gum will work the same way.

 19. Study in a Group

 Studying in a group can help you collect new insights to enhance your learning experience.
-The ExamTime Groups tool is an innovative spin on the traditional study group formula.
+The GoConqr groups tool is an innovative spin on the traditional study group formula.
 Our Groups tool helps you share resources, discuss ideas and interact with members of your team or group project.
 Sign up here to get started!

-Studies say that meditation can help students stay focused when studying.
+Meditation is one of the study methods that can help students stay focused when studying.
 Not only will meditation help you concentrate when studying but it will help reduce pre-exam stress as it improves both mental and physical health.

 Check out this Meditation Education infographic on Edutopia which details the educational benefits of meditating: